Ameba-AIoT/ameba-arduino-doc/source/ameba_d/aw-cu488/Example_Guides/IR/IR - Transmit IR Sony Data.rst

 |image07|

 After the connection is being set up correctly, we will move to the coding part for this example.
-First, make sure the correct Ameba development board is selected in Arduino IDE: "Tools" -> "Board".
+First, make sure the correct Ameba development board is selected in Arduino IDE :guilabel:`Tools -> Board`

-Open the "IRSendSONY" example in "File" -> "Examples" -> "AmebaIRDevice" -> "IRSendSONY" and upload to the board connected with IR Emitter:
+Open the "IRSendSONY" example in :guilabel:`File -> Examples -> AmebaIRDevice -> IRSendSONY` and upload to the board connected with IR Emitter:

 |image10|